Decades after Financial Crisis, Foreclosures Still Haunting Homeowners in Florida & Elsewhere

 For example, a number of people were erroneously foreclosed on due to computer glitches: just between 2010 and 2015, one Wells Fargo glitch alone may have caused more than 400 people to lose their homes.
 Reportedly, a malfunctioning tool miscalculated whether homeowners would qualify for federally-backed loan modification programs to modify mortgage payments and keep their homes.

 Contact Our Florida Foreclosure Defense Attorneys

 Given the plethora of mistakes like these made, any homeowners potentially facing foreclosure should, first and foremost, consult with a foreclosure defense attorney in order to understand their options and potentially fight the process and preserve both their home and their credit.
 Do not let one mistake or oversight by a financial institution cost you your home and negatively affect your credit for the rest of your life.
-If you live in Florida and are potentially dealing with foreclosure, contact one of our experienced Florida foreclosure defense attorneys at HD Law Partners right away to discuss your options—we serve clients in Tampa, Sarasota, Wesley Chapel, Orlando, and surrounding areas.
+If you live in Florida and are potentially dealing with foreclosure, contact one of our experienced Florida foreclosure defense attorneys at HD Law Partners right away to discuss your options—we serve clients in Tampa, Sarasota, Bradenton, Orlando, and surrounding areas.